Loading... Background job is running.

 Configuring Monitoring Settings

-The default branch of every private package is automatically monitored if a composer.lock file is present.
+The default branch of every project is automatically monitored if a composer.lock file is present.
 Additional branches to be monitored can be selected on the package page.

-Security monitoring can be disabled for individual packages on the package security page or for all packages on the organization’s security settings page.
+Security monitoring can be disabled for individual project packages on the package security page or for all projects on the organization’s security settings page.
 Organizations using the agency add-on have the option to disable security monitoring for individual subrepositories.

-Every user receives security notifications by email for all packages they have access to by default.
-Users can unsubscribe either from individual packages or from all security notifications if they do not wish to receive any email notifications.
+Every user receives security notifications by email for all projects they have access to by default.
+Users can unsubscribe either from individual projects or from all security notifications if they do not wish to receive any email notifications.

 Once you create a notification channel, you can assign it to the packages to be monitored on the organization's security settings.